CodingHobby/Doodles/README.md

-# Fiddles
+# Doodles

 ---

-This is a repo to keep track of all of the fiddles and side projects that I start without ever finishing, half baked pieces of code and tests for JavaScript libraries and frameworks.
+This is a repo to keep track of all of the wobbly doodles and strangely intriguing fiddles and side projects that I start without ever finishing, half baked pieces of code and tests for JavaScript libraries and frameworks.

 If you want to submit your own fiddles, don't hesitate to for the repo!
 Have fun!